 We have forged practical relationships with a broad range of like-minded and complimentary artisans, manufacturers and suppliers working in stone, glass, metal, leather, lettering and light with whom we work collaboratively when the job requires.

-When I started out on my furniture designing and making journey I would spend hours riffling through the boxes of a second-hand tool shop on the Cowley Road in Oxford.
+When I started out on my furniture designing and making journey I would spend hours rifling through the boxes of a second-hand tool shop on the Cowley Road in Oxford.

 WAX: We use this on pieces that are occasionally used.
 It is the very best of finishes and will eventually lead to the patina so cherished in some very old pieces.
 It is not totally heat or moisture proof and will react with grey blooms to damp glasses etc. These can be very easily removed with a quick re-wax of the area.
 Wax is probably not the finish for a kitchen or dining table.
-We normally use it for side tables, chest-of-drawers and the like, and with clients who like a bit of interaction with their piece.
+We normally use it on side tables, chests of drawers and the like, for clients who like a bit of interaction with their piece.
 We do provide care boxes and maintenance notes with our waxed pieces.

-OIL: Another lovely, natural finish that offers reasonable protection but again requires a little customer interaction and occasional re-oiling which needs guidance and care.
-It does not like other oils such as in soft cheese or errant olives etc. These will leave darkened patches.
+OIL: Another lovely, natural finish that offers reasonable protection but again requires a little customer interaction, care and occasional re-application.
+It does not like other oils such as soft cheese or errant olives etc. These will leave darkened patches.
 We use various hard-wax oil finishes and they are lovely on most pieces but only for the intrepid in the kitchen and dining room.
 It is a work-a-day finish and only for those who can accept the odd stain and blemish.
 We provide care boxes and maintenance notes with our oiled pieces.

-LACQUER: This is the closest we have to a bomb proof finish offering heat and waterproof protection.
+LACQUER: This is the closest we have to a bomb-proof finish offering heat and waterproof protection.
 It is ideal for the wary in the kitchen and dining room or in heavy use or handling situations, such as trays, every-day tables and the like.
 It is not a natural finish, although it can look like one.
-This just requires a rub down with a damp cloth followed by dry cloth after use to give excellent protection.
+This just requires a rub down with a damp cloth after use, then a dry cloth, to give excellent protection.